DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ### `#!command /dh h near <distance>` { #dh-h-near }

+:   **Permission:** `dh.command.holograms.near`

-:   Lists of holograms in the specified distance from you.
+    Lists of holograms in the specified distance from you.

     - `#!command <distance>` - Distance to check in blocks.